Jump to Content

 Seated Luncheon with Speaker

-Building Bridges in a Fractured Landscape
+Building bridges in a fractured landscape

 In today’s environment—where political complexity, social tension, and rapid organizational change shape daily interactions—risk and compliance professionals are increasingly called upon to lead with clarity, composure, and connection.
-“Building Bridges in a Fractured Landscape” explores practical, human centered approaches to strengthening relationships and advancing shared goals, even when stakeholders bring vastly different viewpoints to the table.
+“Building bridges in a fractured landscape” explores practical, human centered approaches to strengthening relationships and advancing shared goals, even when stakeholders bring vastly different viewpoints to the table.
 Drawing on real-world leadership experiences and offering research-based insights and proven communication techniques, Ellen Poole will focus on how to enhance connectedness across teams, business partners, and other stakeholders—each with differing priorities, pressures, and perspectives.
 Attendees will walk away with actionable tactics for bridging gaps, and building stronger, more resilient partnerships that improve collaboration and outcomes across the enterprise.

 • Ellen Poole, Esq., Principal, Ellen Poole, PLLC, Author, Attorney, Government Relations and Public Affairs Strategist, Relationship Architect

-1:00 PM – 1:45 PM
+1:15 PM – 2:15 PM

 Sip and Win: Prize Bonanza in The Hub

-2:15 PM – 2:30 PM
+2:15 PM – 3:45 PM

 Concurrent Series 9